SpencerPao/FinanceScrape/README.md

-This is a demonstration on how to query for FREE financial data.
-Feel free to use my scripts for your use cases! :)

 # Basic Financial Scraping Tool
 Note that this script can easily be improved.
 In the future, I plan to convert this into a library if the demand is high enough.